-Theatre Practicum: Administrative ......(0.25 cr. per production)
+Theatre Practicum: Administrative(0.25 cr. per production)

 Participation in the cast, crew, and/or staff for a Department of Theatre production.
+Often used with designation of A or B to signify first-half or second-half of semester Theatre production.

-Theatre Internship ......(6-9 cr.)
+Theatre Internship......(6-9 cr.)